pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/general-kubernetes.md

 helm install pingcap/tidb-cluster --name=<release-name> --namespace=<namespace> --version=<chart-version> -f /home/tidb/<release-name>/values-<release-name>.yaml
 ```

+> **Note:**
+>
+> A [`namespace`](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is a virtual cluster backed by the same physical cluster.
+You can give it a name that is easy to memorize, such as the same name as `release-name`.

 You can view the Pod status using the following command:

 {{< copyable "shell-regular" >}}